chiefmillso/SimpleStyle/README.md

 | Current Version: | 0.1 |
 ------------------------

+## Credits
+Inspiration for this project came from [PatternLab.io](http://patternlab.io) and [Atomic Design](http://bradfrost.com/blog/post/atomic-web-design/) by Brad Frost.

 ### Add and maintain patterns
 To store new pattern to the style guide simply add them in the folder